Documentation Home

 Note

-On Windows, FIDO authentication only functions if the client process runs as a user with administrator privileges.
+On Windows, FIDO authentication functions only if the client process runs as a user with administrator privileges.

 It is also assumed that FIDO authentication is used in conjunction with non-FIDO authentication (which implies a 2FA or 3FA account).
 FIDO can also be used by itself to create 1FA accounts that authenticate in a passwordless manner.
 In this case, the setup process differs somewhat.
 For instructions, see FIDO Passwordless Authentication.